« All articles

 Now comes the fun part - which features shall we include?

 Think about how many features you really need to test.
-Filling in a Kano survey can be quite taxing for participants, so if you have 20+ features people may give up halfway through.
+Filling in a Kano survey app can be quite taxing for participants, so if you have 20+ features people may give up halfway through.
 We'd recommend about 10 to start with.

 If you're testing new ideas, write a list of the top 10 feature ideas that you think have the best potential, or that you're most unsure about.